A recharged contemporary hang to mark 125 years of women’s suffrage.

 As Aotearoa New Zealand marks 125 years of women’s suffrage, we’ve recharged our contemporary collection spaces with a high-voltage new hang.
 Some works resonate with challenge, like Allie Eagle’s defiant 1974 self-portrait – made after spending a long day hanging paintings by her male peers – or Robyn Kahukiwa’s foot-stomping women’s haka, Tena I Ruia (1988).
 Others claim space more obliquely, with ambition, insight and self-deprecating humour.
 Spanning four decades, the new line-up highlights major pieces by such celebrated artists as Vivian Lynn, Julia Morison and Louise Henderson, and also introduces several recent acquisitions, including works by Areta Wilkinson, Francis Upritchard and Saskia Leek.

 See all the works from our collection that are in this exhibition.

-Join volunteer guide Sara Newman as she discusses Blouse and Trousers for Olivia Spencer Bower on display in We Do This on the first floor.
+Join volunteer guide Sara Newman as she discusses Alexis Hunter's We Do This on display on display on the first floor.

 Our Collection: 19th and 20th Century New Zealand Art